Zodiac Symbols

 Each constellation has a planet associated with it.
 Astrologers will say something like Taurus is ruled by Venus.
 Astrology is based on birth charts for an individual.
 The position of the Sun, Moon and planets is plotted on the zodiac at the moment of birth.
 The constellations that are rising and setting are also listed.
 The astrologer will then use this information to determine the personality and attributes of the individual.

 In actual fact, the constellations are artificial areas in the sky invented originally by humans.
 They are based on star patterns visible from Earth.
 All the stars in a constellation are scattered at random in space.
-The patterns have no significance.
+The patterns have no real significance.
 Each culture uses its own patterns.
 Where the West uses names like The Bull and The Scorpion, the Chinese use The Rat or The Snake.
 The constellations are still used by astronomers because they are convenient.
 It is easier to say that Mars is in Virgo than to say Mars has coordinates -5 degrees South, 177 degrees West.

 The constellations have as much reality in the sky as the countries have on the Earth.
 They are used in a similar way.
 It is easier to say that London is in England rather than London has a Latitude of 51 degrees North and a Longitude of 0 degrees West.